Belize and Tikal

 SINGLE TRAVELERS: If you are traveling alone you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

-MEALS: Kick back and relax while all meals are made for you.
-You'll indulge in typical Belize fare, including fresh fish, chicken, and lots of fruit.
+MEALS: All meals are made for you.
+Enjoy typical Belize fare, including fresh fish, chicken, and lots of fruit.
 The water in Belize is safe to drink from the tap and bottled water is readily available.
 On our trip, the only place we recommend bottled water is in Guatemala.
 We'll enjoy happy hours, but the purchase of alcoholic beverages is not included in the trip fees.

 Visitors to the Central American nation of Belize will encounter a beautiful paradise of lush tropical rainforests, an incredible variety of wildlife, wonderful beaches, and ancient Mayan ruins.